 Mutton Chukka recipe tastes delicious when it is served fresh and immediate.
 But it also stays good in the refrigerator for up to 2 days in a closed container.
 And personally, I don't recommend it to store in the freezer as it is a dry recipe.
 Usually, dry dishes do not freeze well in the freezer like the gravy-based ones.

-This Chettinad style mutton sukka can be a perfect side dish for biryani, ghee rice, chapati, or roti.
-And it makes a festive combo with Pressure Cooker Chicken Biryani, Seeraga Samba Mutton Biryani, and Kuska Biryani.
-It also makes a lighter meal with white rice and Mixed Vegetable Sambar.
+This Chettinad-style mutton sukka can be a perfect side dish for biryani, ghee rice, chapati, or roti.
+And it makes a festive combo with Chicken Biryani, Mutton Biryani, and Biryani Rice.
+It also makes a lighter meal with white rice and Sambar.

 You could also find similar recipes below and more at Non-Veg Curries.

 I have also shared a detailed video of this mutton chukka varuval below that I believe will help you to prepare this authentic dish at home.
-For a quick reference, you could also find the Chettinad Mutton Chukka Varuval in story format.
+For a quick reference, you could also find this recipe in story format.

 - ¼ cup Oil